eclipse-archived/ceylon-lang.org/blog/2015-12-01-weld-guice.md

 ### Scoped beans

-You can define scoped beans (beans with what what the CDI spec calls a _normal scope_) in Ceylon, just by applying a scope annotation to the bean:
+You can define scoped beans (beans with what the CDI spec calls a _normal scope_) in Ceylon, just by applying a scope annotation to the bean: